revolunet/revolunet.github.io/source/_posts/2013-04-30-angularjs-animations-mobile-applications.markdown

 There are several ways to do this.
 We could dynamically add a stylesheet to the document, or change the stylesheet source using `ng-src` attribute but this wouldn't be very efficient due to multiple downloads of the ressource.

-But, as we are AngularJS powered, we could simply bind a style tag to a javascript variable so it can be updated dynamically like any other DOM element.
+But, as we are AngularJS powered, we could simply **bind a style tag to a javascript variable** so it can be updated dynamically like any other DOM element.

 Here's how we've done bi-directionnal animations for the ng-view.
-Note the usage of the `ng-bind-html-unsafe` that take cares of not escaping the CSS output and the use of `transform` CSS property to force the use of GPU and improve transition smoothness, especially on mobile devices.
+Note the usage of the `ng-bind-html-unsafe` that take cares of not escaping the CSS output and the use of `transition` and `transform` CSS properties to force the use of GPU and improve the animation smoothness, especially on mobile devices.

 {% jsfiddle UvP54 result,js,html,css %}